 Visit the Italian degree plan to see all required courses for the Italian major in the College of Liberal Arts.
 For additional information, view major requirements and Italian course descriptions.

 The Italian major does not have multiple specializations or tracks, but the degree plan allows for students to focus on areas of interests such as literature, culture or linguistics.
-Qualified students can also apply for departmental honors and write a thesis on a topic of their choosing.
+Qualified students can also apply for the honors program and write a thesis on a topic of their choosing.

 The students in the Italian major either start with or develop a passion for the Italian language and culture.
 They are language learners who seek to develop skills beyond the required foreign language requirements.
 Italian majors desire a more meaningful and thorough immersion in grammar and writing, literature, and culture.
 Many engage in a study abroad experience, especially in the faculty-led program to Rome.